jsohlendorff/continuous_time_LTMLE/article.typ

 Moreover, standard errors are (slightly) conservative as is to be expected.

-With regards to the selection of nuisance parameter models for the pseudo-outcomes, we find that the linear model provides the most biased estimates for the non-debiased ICE-IPCW estimator
+When looking at the selection of nuisance parameter models for the pseudo-outcomes, we find that the linear model provides the most biased estimates for the non-debiased ICE-IPCW estimator
 (Figure @fig:boxplot_censored_ice_ipcw), though the differences are not substantial.
 In Figure @fig:boxplot_censored, we see that for the debiased ICE-IPCW estimator,